SoMuchCode/RPI-Scripts/reverse-ssh/README.md

 `./reverse_ssh.sh -c <ip of handler> <port> <reconnect time in seconds> <server user>`

 ## Server Setup (listener)
 This computer can be your server, or a publicly accessable server.
-If you ssh into the server and run the "./reverse-ssh.sh -s ..." command, you will then be connected to the remote box.
+If you SSH into the server and run the "./reverse-ssh.sh -s ..." command, you will then be connected to the remote box.
-On my server I will set up the handler with:
+Syntax:
 `./reverse-ssh.sh -s <my servers external ip> <port> <remote box user> <server user>`

 ## Notes
-Since the remote box will be able to login to your server via ssh with no password, be sure and create a user with no privileges (rbash) on the server for this task.
+Since the remote box will be able to login to your server via SSH with no password, be sure and create a user with no privileges (rbash) on the server for this task.

 ## Usage Example
 In my example, the server (listener) is at 192.168.1.9, but it could be any valid address.